-whether we are able to obtain intellectual property protection for RDX022, and the strength of such protection if granted the timely receipt of necessary marketing approvals from the FDA and foreign regulatory authorities;
+the timely receipt of necessary marketing approvals and exclusivity periods, if any, from the FDA and foreign regulatory authorities;

-our the ability to successfully commercialize RDX022, if approved for marketing and sale by the FDA or foreign regulatory authorities, including educating physicians and patients about the benefits, administration and use of RDX022;
+our ability to successfully commercialize RDX227675, if approved for marketing and sale by the FDA or foreign regulatory authorities, including educating physicians and patients about the benefits, administration and use of RDX227675;

-obtaining and sustaining an adequate level of coverage and reimbursement for RDX022 by third-party payors; and the effectiveness of our marketing, sales and distribution strategy and operations.
-We are pursuing a 505(b)(2) regulatory path for approval of RDX022, which, among other things allows us to rely on the FDA s previous findings of safety and efficacy and may eliminate the need to conduct certain nonclinical and clinical studies of our product candidate.
-As a result, we may not evaluate the efficacy of RDX022 in patients with hyperkalemia prior to the initiation of the Phase 3 clinical program.
-We cannot be certain that clinical trials evaluating RDX022 will establish a safety and efficacy profile sufficient to enable RDX022 to gain approval by the FDA, or if approved, compete effectively with alternative and competing treatments.
-Further, it may not be possible or practicable to demonstrate, or if approved, to market on the basis of, certain of the benefits we believe RDX022 may possess.
-Accordingly, there can be no assurance that RDX022 will ever be successfully commercialized or that we will ever generate revenue from sales of RDX022.
-If we are not successful in completing the development of, obtaining approval for, and commercializing RDX022, or are significantly delayed in doing so, our business will be materially harmed.
+obtaining and sustaining an adequate level of coverage and reimbursement for RDX227675 by third-party payors; and the effectiveness of our marketing, sales and distribution strategy and operations.

+As a result of pursuing a 505(b)(2) path for RDX227675, we will not evaluate the efficacy of RDX227675 in patients with hyperkalemia prior to the initiation of the Phase 3 clinical program.
+We cannot be certain that clinical trials evaluating RDX227675 will establish a safety and efficacy profile sufficient to enable RDX227675 to gain approval by the FDA, or if approved, compete effectively with alternative and competing treatments.
+Further, it may not be possible or practicable to demonstrate, or if approved, to market on the basis of, certain of the benefits we believe RDX227675 may possess.
+Accordingly, there can be no assurance that RDX227675 will ever be successfully commercialized or that we will ever generate revenue from sales of RDX227675.
+If we are not successful in completing the development of, obtaining approval for, and commercializing RDX227675, or are significantly delayed in doing so, our business will be materially harmed.

-We may not be successful in our efforts to develop our products candidates that are at an early stage of development or expand our pipeline of product candidates.
+We may not be successful in our efforts to develop our product candidates that are at an early stage of development, including RDX98940, the development candidate selected from our RDX009 program, or expand our pipeline of product candidates.

-A key element of our strategy is to expand our pipeline of products candidates utilizing our proprietary drug discovery and design platform and to advance such product candidates through clinical development.
-Those product candidates that are in the discovery and lead identification stages of preclinical development and will require substantial preclinical and clinical development, testing and regulatory approval prior to commercialization.
-In particular, tenapanor and RDX022 are our only product candidates in clinical trials and all of our other product candidates are in the preclinical stage with significant research and development required before we could begin clinical studies.
+A key element of our strategy is to expand our pipeline of product candidates utilizing our proprietary drug discovery and design platform and to advance such product candidates through clinical development.
+In December 2015, we selected RDX98940 as our development candidate for our RDX009 program and we intend to file an IND in the fourth quarter of 2016 to commence clinical trials in the U.S. This product candidate, and those product candidates that are in the discovery and lead identification stages of preclinical development will require substantial preclinical and clinical development, testing and regulatory approval prior to commercialization.
+In particular, tenapanor and RDX227675 are our only product candidates in clinical trials and all of our other product candidates are in the preclinical stage with significant research and development required before we could begin clinical studies.
 Of the large number of drugs in development, only a small percentage of such drugs successfully complete the FDA regulatory approval process and are commercialized.
 Accordingly, even if we are able to continue to fund our research programs, there can be no assurance that any product candidates will reach the clinic or be successfully developed or commercialized.

 Research programs to identify product candidates require substantial technical, financial and human resources, whether or not any product candidates are ultimately identified.
 Although our research and development efforts to date have resulted in several development programs, we may not be able to develop product candidates that are safe, effective and well-tolerated.
-Our research programs may initially show promise in identifying potential product candidates for clinical development or commercialization for many reasons, including the following:
+Our research programs may initially show promise in identifying potential product candidates, and we may select candidates for development, yet we may fail to yield product candidates for clinical development or commercialization for many reasons, including the following: